skubalj/build_html/README.md

 Everything you need to use this crate has been exported from the crate root.
 This means that you can get easy access to every element using the import: `use build_html::*`.

-If compatibility is important, or you don't need access to every element, you can also import piecemeal and prefix types with the package name.
+While the easiest way to use the library is with a root import, you can also import items piecemeal and prefix types with the package name.
 Note that the traits `Html` and `HtmlContainer` must be in scope for the library to be useful:
 ```rust